kits-ab/gakusei/README.md

 All incoming http requests are rewritten to https URIs and redirected to port 443. <br>
 Subsequently the requests are proxied to Tomcat serving Gakusei on localhost:8080.

+### Monit
+Monit is a free open-source proccess supervision tool.
+It is used on the Gakusei servers in order to run the start up script when Gakusei is down. `monit status` shows the status of the server.
+The configuration for monit is in `/etc/monitrc`

 ## System overview <a name="system"/>
 The following picture gives a brief overview of the projects structure: